rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 ````

 With `Kanaria`s and `Gem`s ready, we can equip the gems to Kanarias using the `equipGems` function.
 We will build a
-batch of `equip` transactions and send it all at once:
+batch of `equip` transactions and then send them one after the other:

 ````typescript
 async function equipGems(kanaria: SimpleEquippable): Promise<void> {